J. R. Claeys: 2020 Kansas Senate campaign

-On June 1, 2020, Representative Claeys announced that he was running for the Kansas Senate in the 24th district, challenging Sen. Randall Hardy in the Republican primary.
-Representative Claeys dropped his bid for a fifth term in the House of Representatives in order to run for the Senate.
+On June 1, 2020, Claeys announced that he was running for the Kansas Senate in the 24th district, challenging incumbent Randall Hardy in the Republican primary.
+He dropped his bid for a fifth term in the House of Representatives in order to run for the Senate.

 Claeys defeated Senator Hardy in the Aug.
 4, 2020 Republican primary.
-No Democrat has filed to run in the 2020 general election.
+No Democrat filed to run in the 2020 general election.